The two longest Chicago games

 Chiquita banana sticker

 Everyone is a walking advertisement.
 Corporate America has managed to increase its visibility even in our most intimate settings.
 Now even bananas are advertising Wii.
 Imagine my surprise when I saw Wii advertised on a banana.
-Sure everyone associates bananas with healthy eating.
-And sure, Wii Fit is great form of exercise.
+Sure, everyone associates bananas with healthy eating.
+And sure, Wii Fit is a great form of exercise.
 But will advertising Wii on bananas sell more Wii systems?

 Chiquita banana with Chiquita banana sticker

 Our t-shirts were white and blank (sans trademark or logo) and were designed to be worn under a dress shirt.
-But some time in the 1960s, people started writing messages, such as political opinions, on them and selling them.
+But sometime in the 1960s, people started writing messages, such as political opinions, on them and selling them.
 Soon after that, t-shirts became concert souvenirs.
 People pay big bucks today to buy clothing that advertises someone else’s product.

-O, the genius of corporate America who turned the advertising tables!
+Oh, the genius of corporate America who turned the advertising tables!
 Instead of giving away t-shirts or other goodies with their company logo, they market them as designer clothing or must-have items while making a huge profit.
 People will pay outrageous prices to buy items with the company logo of their favorite products.
 I once even saw a woman driving a Nissan Murano with a vanity license plate that read MURANO!
 She paid extra money for this license plate stating the make of her car, probably to express her loyalty to this corporation, even though the make of the car was posted next to the plate in chrome letters.
 Go figure!

 And this exploitation of consumers will continue until there is no more profit to be made.
 Or consumers wise up.